agoragames/torus/README.rst

     optional arguments:
-      -h, --help       show this help message and exit --schema SCHEMA  Configuration file for schema and aggregates.
+      -h, --help       show this help message and exit --config CONFIG  Configuration file to load.
 Can be called multiple times for multiple configuration files.

 Torus also supports the ``DEBUG`` flag which can be defined in any of the configuration files and which will cause ``karbon`` to print to stdout.
 If